StarxSky/StarxSky/README.md

 #### About Me
 - 😃 A watermelon 🍉, like to engage in
-computer artificial intelligence vision, welcome to point me!
+computer artificial intelligence vision, welcome to point a bit me!
 I will keep improving！
 - 😉 At the same time, I am a student.
-Please forgive me for any shortcomings!
+Please forgive me for some shortcomings!
 Questions are welcome!
 - 😝 Have engaged in ios development before